Chapter 16:

 "Yeah, I heard your dad only hired Mogami because you insisted on it.
 Did something happen between them?"

 "Nothing at all."
-His face turned listless.
+His face turned listless, almost conflicted.
 "Father just remembered Mogami's previous tendencies, so some misunderstandings still lingered even a decade later."

 "Ah, sorry.
 Probably pried more than necessary," I said.
 "I'm always causing some sort of trouble, huh?"

-It was hard to imagine that womanizing, muscle bro harboring a shy side.
+It was hard to imagine that womanizing, muscle-bro harboring a bashful side.
 Even so, I didn't consider Mogami a bad person and actually liked his company.
-Perhaps Kamikawa just used a wrong choice of words to describe whatever they went through.
+Maybe Kamikawa just used a wrong choice of words to describe whatever they went through together.

-My manager nibbled the last bits of his fruit strudel and wiped his lips with a napkin.
-"Anyway, I should get going before Father raids the cookie jar."
+My manager nibbled the last bits of fruit strudel and wiped his lips clean with a napkin.
+"Anyway, I should get going before Father raids the cookie jar again."

 Well he's not wrong.
-"Guess I'll unwind some more before heading home then, haha."
+"Guess I'll unwind some more before heading home, haha."

+"Take your time."
 Kamikawa picked up his pastry box and gave me a wave.
-"Holler if there's ever anything on your mind, I'd be happy to hear you out, you're part of our family after all."
+"And holler if there's ever anything on your mind.
+You're part of our family after all."

 "Yeah.
 Thanks for putting up with me all these years."
-I gave a slight bow.
+I gave a slight bow from my seat.

 "Mmm!
 Take care then!"
-He unintentionally commanded every nearby woman's attention as he walked out the door with a jingle.
+He unintentionally commanded every nearby woman's attention as he walked out the door like a bonafide rockstar.
+The bell jingled on his way out, and even the women outside gawked while he strolled away.
+Or maybe they're just weirded out by his taste in fashion.

-I rolled my beige flannel's sleeves up my arms again.
-Wasn't sure why but that seemed like the go-to style for these shirts.
-With a huff I slung my backpack back over my shoulders and headed for the front register, wallet in hand.
+With a huff I slung my backpack back over my shoulders and headed for the front register, wallet ready in hand.

 *

-A dark ceiling and an even darker room enveloped me.
-My eyes had since adjusted to night and could faintly make out the game posters taped above as I lay in my bed.
+A dark ceiling and an even darker room were enveloping me.
+My eyes had since adjusted to night, so I could faintly make out the game posters taped above as I lay in my bed.

 Azure Mane . . .
 It was one of my favorite gacha games, about girls racing on horses atop huge aircraft carriers.
 Ever since I snagged my job at a bookstore though, I'd been reading more than gaming or even watching anime.
 Before Kamikawa Books, I'd just work wherever would hire me with only a high school diploma.
 Mental trauma from the Noriko incident alongside years of perceived alienation made it tough to socialize normally, and even harder to hold a steady job.